-- My District Virtual School (MDVS) is Nassau County's franchise of FLVS.
-MDVS provides fulltime and part-time virtual education for students in grades 6-12.
-Instruction is provided by North East Florida Educational Consortium (NEFEC) teachers.
-Students may enroll in courses available through MDVS with guidance counselor approval and the credit will be awarded for successful completion of such courses.
-Access shall be available to students during or after the normal school day.
-MDVS must follow certain FLVS rules and procedures outside the authority of the NCSB and this plan.
-For scheduling purposes, students who take one or more MDVS courses are enrolled in school 7004, the District Franchise of FLVS. - K12 Florida, LLC provides full-time and part-time virtual education for students in grades 6-12.
-Instruction is provided by K12 teachers.
-Parent(s)/guardian(s) or approved adult(s) of a student taking course(s) are expected to serve as the student's learning coach.
-For scheduling purposes, students who take one or more K12 courses are enrolled in school 7001.
+• My District Virtual School (MDVS) is the name of the online learning option for K-12 students provided by the North East Florida Educational Consortium.
+MDVS is a franchise of Florida Virtual School (FLVS).
+MDVS provides full- and part-time virtual instruction for students in grades K-12.
+Instruction is provided by North East Florida Educational Consortium (NEFEC) certified teachers.
+Students may enroll in courses available through MDVS with guidance counselor advisement and district registrar's approval.
+The grade for a semester course will be awarded after successful completion.
+MDVS must follow certain FLVS rules and procedures outside the authority of the district and this plan.
+For scheduling purposes, students taking one or more MDVS courses are enrolled in school 7004